Understand Hurricane Categories to Shore up Your Business

 Category 3 hurricane

 A Category 3 storm is considered a major hurricane that will result in significant damage.
-Very dangerous winds will reach up to 130 MPH and storm surge can hit 12 feet.
+Hazardous winds will reach up to 130 MPH, and a storm surge can hit 12 feet.
+Tornadoes can also occur as the storm moves inland.

 Devastating damage will occur

 If you’re in the path of a Category 3 hurricane, you will see extensive and potentially deadly damage.
-This storm level will uproot trees, completely destroy roofs, devastate mobile homes, and render large areas without power for anywhere from days to weeks.
+This storm level will uproot trees, destroy roofs, devastate mobile homes, and render large areas without power for days to weeks.

 Hurricane Sandy was a Category 3 at its peak.
 It ended up taking the lives of 233 people across the Caribbean, the United States, and Canada.
-The storm caused a total of $68.7 billion in damage — the second-costliest hurricane to hit the U.S. at the time.
+The storm caused $68.7 billion in damage — the second-costliest hurricane to hit the U.S. at the time.

 Category 3 hurricane emergency communications

 Alert your employees early.
-Outline the advice of weather specialists (likely instructions to either evacuate or stay indoors), as well as advice to stock up on water and supplies necessary to cope without power for an extended period of time.
+Outline the advice of weather specialists (likely instructions to either evacuate or stay indoors), as well as advice to stock up on water and supplies necessary to cope without power for an extended period.

 Category 4 hurricane

-Put simply, if your business or residence is in the path of a Category 4 hurricane — be alarmed.
-These mega-storms have winds up to 155 MPF and storm surge reaching 18 feet.
+Category 4 hurricanes are mega-storms with extremely dangerous winds up to 155 MPF and storm surge reaching 18 feet.
 They are deadly, costly, and will wreak havoc on any region they move through.

 Catastrophic damage will occur

-Category 4 hurricanes can not only dislodge entire roofs but also topple the walls of structures, cause catastrophic flooding, and result in widespread power outages that can last months.
+Category 4 hurricanes can dislodge entire roofs, topple structure’s walls, cause catastrophic flooding, and result in widespread power outages that can last months.

-Impacted areas could be uninhabitable for the foreseeable future.
-Hurricane Harvey was a Category 4 storm when it first made landfall on San José Island, Texas.
-Although the storm had weakened by the time it hit Houston, it stalled over the heavily populated metro area for two days producing severe flooding.
+Impacted regions could see a massive evacuation of residential areas and potentially be uninhabitable for the foreseeable future.
+Hurricane Harvey was a Category 4 storm when it first made landfall on San José Island, Texas, in 2017.
+Although the storm had weakened by the time it hit Houston, it stalled over the heavily populated metro area for two days, producing severe flooding.
 It ended up causing $125 billion in damage, tying Hurricane Katrina as the costliest hurricane on record.
 Hurricane Ian made landfall in Southwest Florida as a Category 4 storm in 2022.
-It caused an estimated $113 billion in total U.S. damage, and it is the costliest storm in Florida’s history.
+It caused an estimated $113 billion in total U.S. damage and is the costliest storm in Florida’s history.

 Category 4 hurricane emergency communications